sageeprice/PE/README.md

 Currently I am only working in Java 8.
 I will try to optimize solutions until they run in less than a second.
 Not gonna nitpick about being more performant than that on what is a fun side project for me.

-At some point I may start writing up solutions to the more interesting problems on my [home page](sage-price.com), but until then there is sparse javadoc on some problems to explain my thought process.
+At some point I may start writing up solutions to the more interesting problems, but until then there is sparse javadoc on some problems to explain my thought process.

 -_Sage_